ITIL vs U.S. SEC Cybersecurity Rules

 Implementation Overview

-Phased: incident reporting Dec 2023 (SRCs June 2024), annual FYE Dec 2023.
+Fully effective: Mandatory incident reporting and annual disclosures apply to all registrants (rollout completed June 2024).
 Involves gap analysis, materiality playbooks, cross-functional committees, IRP updates, TPRM.
 Applies to all public filers; no audits, but SEC exams/enforcement apply.

 Key Differences